Three on the Trail (film)

 Three on the Trail is a 1936 American Western film directed by Howard Bretherton, written by Doris Schroeder and Vernon Smith, and starring William Boyd, James Ellison, Onslow Stevens, Muriel Evans, George "Gabby" Hayes, Claude King and William Duncan.
 It was released on April 24, 1936, by Paramount Pictures.

-Premise
+Plot

 An evil gang is involved in both cattle rustling and the robbing of stagecoaches.
 Hoppy must stop them without help from the sheriff who turns out be a major outlaw himself.